 I am so excited for this year to come.
 Lots of great things in store for us at Noshing With The Nolands.
-Today is cookbook review day and I have an amazing one for you.
+Today is cookbook review day and I have an amazing recipe for you, Corn Pancakes.
 A cookbook that I have made three dinners from.
 Two of which never got photographed, so sorry but we ate them before that happened.
 Hmmm, that is a good sign of a great cookbook for me.

 With Amber I made Quick Stuffed Chicken Breasts, Thai Chili and Basil Stir Fry and the one I am sharing with you today, Corn Pancakes.
 All of them delicious recipes!!

-The cookbook by Lynn Fredericks, founder of FamilyCook Productions and Mercedes Sanchez, FamilyCook’s resident dietician, reveals a framework for success.
+Is by Lynn Fredericks, founder of FamilyCook Productions, and Mercedes Sanchez, FamilyCook’s resident dietician, reveals a framework for success.
 The approach is practical and includes tactics such as:

 -Make your kitchen a family retreat

 -Plan meals around seasonal foods